Sunkissed Shores and Rich History: A Guide to Retiring in Malta

 Malta boasts one of the most favorable climates in Europe, with mild winters and warm summers.
 The median yearly temperature is around 23°C during the day and 16°C at night.
 Even in January, which is the coldest month, temperatures range from 12 to 20°C during the daytime, cooling down to between 6 to 12°C at night.
 In the warmest month of August, temperatures range from 28 to 34°C during the day and 20 to 24°C at night.

 The country enjoys around 3,000 hours of sunshine per year, with an average of above 5 hours per day in December and above 12 hours per day in July.
 This is about twice the amount of sunshine compared to cities in the northern half of Europe.
 The average sea temperature is 20°C, reaching up to 27°C in the middle of August.
+This great weather allows for year-round outdoor activities, allowing you to stay active in your retirement.

-Cultural Richness of Malta
+12. Cultural Richness

-Evaluating the Cost of Living in Malta
+The Cost of Living in Malta

 For those contemplating retirement in Malta, understanding the financial implications is crucial.
 The cost of living in Malta is one of the benefits of retiring in this paradise.
-The island’s appeal among foreign retirees is growing, largely due to its relative affordability when compared to the rising living expenses in regions like North America.
+The island’s appeal among foreign retirees is growing, largely due to its relative affordability, compared to the rising living expenses in regions like North America.

 Accommodation Costs in Malta